What are performance phrases, and when can you use them?

-You can use performance phrases in employee evaluations, reports and performance reviews.
-However, they are also effective terms to develop into your vocabulary.
-You can strategically use them in your daily work activities to motivate employees and guide their performance.
 Sometimes you may also need to warn them about poor performance or provide ways for them to improve their work.
 Performance phrases equip you with polite yet impactful word choices that can help you navigate challenging discussions in the workplace.

 What are the benefits of using performance phrases?

-Performance phrases can benefit your leadership style and your employees’ work performance.
-They can help you empower your employees to develop more proficient skills and knowledge that will make a lasting impact on the quality of their work and your company’s productivity.
+They can help you empower your team members to develop more proficient skills and knowledge that will make a lasting impact on the quality of their work and your company’s productivity.
+By recognising employees’ contributions and providing constructive feedback, you can also increase job satisfaction.
 Here are some benefits of performance phrases:

 Identifies strengths and weaknesses

-Motivates employees to work towards self-development goals
+Motivates team members to work towards self-development goals

 Allows you to establish individual goals

-A performance review is an ideal place to set individual goals for your employees.
 Use performance phrases to clearly define these objectives.
 The more precise you are, the more likely they are to remember your feedback while working on future projects.

-Helps you to distinguish top performers
+Helps you distinguish top performers

-While evaluating your employee performance, you will begin to notice trends.
 For example, continually writing positive performance phrases for an employee may signal their future leadership potential.
-This can help you determine which employees deserve a raise or promotion.
+This can help you determine which team members deserve a pay rise or promotion.

-How to write effective performance phrases
+How to write constructive performance review phrases

 Learning how to write performance phrases can improve the accuracy and clarity of your employee evaluation.
-It pinpoints actionable feedback for the professional to focus on.
-Incorporating these phrases in your reports as standard practice will facilitate greater accountability throughout your organisation.
-Consider the following steps to understand how to apply effective performance phrases:
+It pinpoints actionable and constructive feedback for your employee to focus on and learn from.

 1. Be clear and concise

 Before you begin writing your performance review, carefully consider the major discussion points you want to highlight in your report.
 Identify performance phrases that clearly represent the topics you believe are most relevant to your employee’s performance.
-The more you plan, the more legible your report will read.
-This way, you can prevent any miscommunication.
-It will make for a more effective performance review that the individual can use to improve their work habits.

 2. Pay attention to your vocabulary

-The way you word your performance report can impact the attitude employees have towards their work.
+The way in which you word your performance report can impact the attitude team members have towards their work.
 You need to find a balance between urgency and approachability.
 You want to illustrate the seriousness of your feedback without making them feel inadequate.
-For example, instead of ‘unique’, a better word choice might be ‘creativity’ or ‘innovation’.
-These terms not only sound more powerful, but they also are invigorating, encouraging the individual to take action.

-3. Give actionable feedback
+3. Give constructive feedback

-When you write a performance review, don’t just state areas of improvement, explain how your employee can improve and describe the wider impact their behaviour has on the organisation.
+When you write a performance review, explain how your employee can improve and describe the wider impact their behaviour has on the organisation.
 For example, if you want to discuss their lack of attendance, share how it influences your team’s performance.
-When you use performance phrases that include a call to action, it creates urgency around your feedback.
-This gives employees a clear direction about what to work towards.

 4. Be intentional

 A performance review that is too lengthy can distract from its key purpose.
 So, it’s important to ensure that your writing is intentional and valuable to the recipient.
-Choose performance phrases that address specific goals for your employee to achieve.
-After your report, provide them with opportunities to practise the skills or strategies you gave them feedback on.
-This way, you can invest in the continued learning and development of your team.
+Choose performance phrases that address specific goals for your employee to achieve whilst also being succinct.

 Examples of performance review phrases

-Before using performance review phrases, it’s important to consider examples and the categories they fall under.
-The following phrases cover different areas employees need to address, such as productivity, attendance, communication skills, leadership capability and general attitude:
+The following phrases cover different areas employees may need to address, such as productivity, attendance, communication skills, interpersonal skills, leadership capability and general attitude:

 Productivity